-(a) For each individual property there shall be only one point of supply which shall be located in the position as shown in Schedule I. Where fences, walls or other permanent structures make it difficult to locate it at the required position, the point of supply shall be located as close as possible to the required position indicated in Schedule I. The location of the point of supply in any position other than the required position shall require specific approval from Council.
+(a) For each individual property there shall be only one point of supply, unless otherwise approved in writing by the Council.
+A point of supply shall be located in the position as shown in Schedule I. Where fences, walls or other permanent structures make it difficult to locate it at the required position, the point of supply shall be located as close as possible to the required position indicated in Schedule I. The location of the point of supply in any position other than the required position shall require specific approval from Council.
 Any new point of supply shall be located outside the boundary of the premises in the position approved by the Council.